ArduPilot/ardupilot_wiki/common/source/docs/common-imu-notch-filtering.rst

 Pre-Flight Setup
 ================

 ArduPilot allows you to select the mechanism used for controlling the harmonic notch frequency.
 By default this mechanism is :ref:`throttle-based<common-imu-notch-filtering-throttle-based-setup>` since that will work on all Copters/QuadPlanes.
-However, for Copters with an rpm sensor or :ref:`BLHeli ESC telemetry support<common-dshot-blheli-telemetry>`, setup can be radically simpler:
+However, for Copters with an rpm sensor or :ref:`BLHeli ESC telemetry support<common-dshot-blheli32-telemetry>`, setup can be radically simpler:

 - Set :ref:`INS_HNTCH_MODE <INS_HNTCH_MODE>` = 2 to use the RPM sensor to set the harmonic notch frequency.
 This is primarily used in :ref:`Helicopters<common-imu-notch-filtering-helicopter-setup>`
 - Set :ref:`INS_HNTCH_MODE <INS_HNTCH_MODE>` = 3 to use BLHeli ESC telemetry support to set the harmonic notch frequency.
-This requires that your ESCs are configured correctly to support BLHeli telemetry via :ref:`a serial port<common-dshot-blheli-telemetry>`
+This requires that your ESCs are configured correctly to support BLHeli telemetry via :ref:`a serial port<common-dshot-blheli32-telemetry>`
 - Set :ref:`INS_HNTCH_REF <INS_HNTCH_REF>` = 1 to set the harmonic notch reference value, which for ESC telemetry generally means no scaling

 .. _common-imu-notch-filtering-throttle-based-setup: